RuleML/deliberation-ruleml/bash/README.txt

 This directory contains build scripts for Deliberation RuleML There are two top-level build scripts:
 * build_myng.sh : this builds the generated RNC and XSD locally and tests it against local test suites
-* build_web.sh : (under development) this builds the generated RNC and XSD from the cload and tests it against cloud-stored test suites
+* build_web.sh : (under development) this builds the generated RNC and XSD from the cloud and tests it against cloud-stored test suites.

+Procedure:
+1. run build_myng.sh.
+The script should exit with code 0.
+2. After successful exection of build_myng.sh,
+  - commit the results
+  - push to Github
+  - wait for synchronization on the RuleML server, or manuually update with gitupdate.sh on the server
+3. run web_myng.sh.
+The script should exit with code 0.
+2. After successful exection of web_myng.sh,
+  - commit the results
+  - push to Github
+  - wait for synchronization on the RuleML server, or manuually update with gitupdate.sh on the server

 These scripts call incremental build scripts which can be manually activated for partial builds.
 See the top-level build scripts for details.